Brazilian GP 2016 F1 Betting Tips

 The other card in Lewis’s poker hand comes from the boys from Red Bull.
 The Milton Keynes team have been closing in on mighty Merc all season and we can see them being the ones to give the championship contenders problems in Brazil.

-History doesn’t favour Lewis Hamilton who has never won at his hero (Ayrton Senna’s) home race.
-Infact Lewis has struggled at interlagos where he lost out on the title race in 2007 and narrowly won the WDC the following year but crossing the line in fifth place.
+History doesn’t favor Lewis Hamilton who has never won at his hero (Ayrton Senna’s) home race.
+In fact Lewis has struggled at Interlagos where he lost out on the title race in 2007 and narrowly won the WDC the following year but crossing the line in fifth place.
 In contrast Nico Rosberg has won twice in 2014 and 2015 and looks in a strong position to make it a hat-trick.

 If Rosberg wins the title on Nov 13th it will be a fitting result for a driver that has faced serious adversity driving against what is arguably one of the sports greatest drivers in Hamilton.

 So aside from the front two Max Verstappen is our choice to give us an exciting racing.
 In the last two races alone the talented young driver has come in for a lot of stick from the other drivers (especially Sebastian Vettel) who seems to have some sort of grudge with Max.